You are running a product launch event and you are planning to use RightBooth to gather video feedback from your event

 3) Remove the RightBooth Program Data Folder

-Running the RightBooth uninstaller will not remove the program data files that are created by RightBooth while it was in use, this includes the RightBooth Settings file.
+Running the RightBooth uninstaller will not remove the program data files that are created by RightBooth while it was in use, (such as the RightBooth Settings file).

 4) Remove the RightBooth Media Library

 Running the RightBooth uninstaller will not remove the RightBooth Media Library files that are downloaded and installed by RightBooth when it is first used.

 5) Remove Your RightBooth Event Files